Yubico/yubikit-ios/docs/oath.md

  * Example 2: Removing a credential from the key
  */

-guard let deleteRequest = YKFKeyOATHDeleteRequest(credential: credential) else {
+guard let deleteRequest = YKFOATHDeleteRequest(credential: credential) else {
     return
 }
 oathService.execute(deleteRequest) { (error) in